 Mass Audubon strongly supports solar energy as integral to meeting our state's clean energy goals and addressing global climate change.
 However, not all solar projects are created equal—the net benefits of an array depend on where it is located (siting).

 Careful site selection for renewable facilities of all types is important to minimize the loss and fragmentation of wildlife habitat, as well as forests, farmlands, and wetlands that sequester carbon and provide other functions and values.
 These lands are an important part of resilience for people and nature.

 Site Selection Considerations

-There are several placements for solar sites that are preferable to the conversion of pristine natural habitat:
+There are several placements for solar sites that are preferable to the conversion of pristine natural habitat or farmland.

 Rooftop or other built sites (e.g. parking lot canopies)

 These types of solar projects minimize damage to natural resources since they are placed within developed sites.
-Some constraints to this placement are structural capacity and orientation of existing structures to support solar arrays
+Some constraints to this placement are structural capacity and orientation of existing structures to support solar arrays.

 Communities that want to regulate placement of solar arrays need to adopt local bylaws that are consistent with the State Zoning Act solar exemption.

-The State Zoning Act solar exemption states in part that:
+The State Zoning Act states in part that:

 The Department of Energy Resources has produced a model zoning bylaw to assist communities with zoning on solar arrays.
 The model bylaw includes the following guidance on siting:

-About community planning and sustainable development techniques.
-Mass Audubon's Shaping the Future of Your Community Outreach and Assistance Program
+Want to learn more about community planning and sustainable development techniques?
+Check out Mass Audubon's Shaping the Future of Your Community program!